Live From EuropeSaturday, July 4

 Energie: Gewürge beim grünen Gas Der Iran-Krieg zeigt wieder, wie riskant die Abhängigkeit von Erdgas-Importen ist.
 Wasserstoff soll die heimisch produzierte, klimafreundliche Alternative sein.
 Doch der Hochlauf stockt.
 Ortsbesuch bei der Energiewende.

-sueddeutsche · about 5 hours ago
+sueddeutsche · 7 days ago

 Three key moments helped build the nuclear order .
 Time to revisit